petermacdonald/icg_csv_import/README.md

 The hashtag (#) can be used to specify a comment, and two rules govern them:

 * A hashtag as the **first character** in any value/cell identifies that value as a comment.
-A hashtag ion any other character position is simply interpreted as part of the data.
+A hashtag icon in any other character position is simply interpreted as part of the data.
 * A hashtag as the **first character of the first cell in a row** identifies the entire row as a comment.

 Comments in the CSV data are read and recorded during processing, but they are otherwise ignored.